 Regarding the information channel, we further confirm its usefulness by showing that changes in bank loan-related ETF ownership can predict out-of-sample stock returns.
-Each 1% increase in banklending related abnormal stock ownership of ETFs translates into a 12 bps higher Daniel, Grinblatt, Titman and Wermers (1997, or DGTW)-adjusted abnormal return or an 11 bps higher raw return per year.
+Each 1% increase in bank-lending related abnormal stock ownership of ETFs translates into a 12 bps higher Daniel, Grinblatt, Titman and Wermers (1997, or DGTW)-adjusted abnormal return or an 11 bps higher raw return per year.
 In a "Placebo" test, we find that changes in abnormal ETF ownership of stocks that are unrelated to affiliated bank loans do not predict abnormal return.
 Thus, despite the common view that ETFs are passive index funds, ETF divergence can actually concentrate in very promising stocks that deliver higher performance.
 In other words, our additional analyses demonstrate that ETFs have a surprising "selection ability" through the affiliated information channel.

-We then explore how ETFs can be used to help affiliated entities in the two subsidization channels.
 We first document that ETF ownership of affiliated bank stocks helps reduce the sensitivity of that affiliated bank's market-to-book ratio with respect to its profitability.
 By reducing this sensitivity, ETF ownership effectively protects the stock price of the bank when the bank reports low profitability.
 Moreover, ETF ownership of affiliated bank stocks in excess of benchmark holdings seems to boost the affiliated bank's market-to-book ratio regardless of its profitability.